 4. Meet the Time Requirement

-Even if you complete the Joshua's Law requirements, you still need to be at least 16 years old and hold your instructional permit for one year and one day before you can apply for your license.
+Even if you complete your coursework and practice quickly, Georgia law requires you to hold your permit for at least one year and one day before you can apply for your provisional license.

 5. Take and Pass the Driving Test